What is a sensitive period in Montessori?

 Weaning (6 months)

-Parents can take advantage of this sensitive period by providing their baby the opportunity to touch and taste foods with a variety of textures and flavors.
+Parents can take advantage of this sensitive period by providing their babies the opportunity to touch and taste foods with a variety of textures and flavors.

 Movement (0-12 months)